Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Static pressureup to 2,000 mmWCtypically 200–1,200 mmWC on tunnel / shaft duty

-Smoke-mode temperature class250 °C / 2 h or 400 °C / 2 h (rated build)other class + hold time on application
+Smoke-mode temperature class250 °C / 2 h or 400 °C / 2 h (built and tested to the class)other class + hold time on application

 Operationforward duty; reversible on applicationsymmetric / bifurcated for equal both-way flow